-In 1934, The French Casino at 1235 Washington Avenue was built as a supper and vaudeville club, featuring cabaret acts and showgirls.
-By 1937, it was converted to a motion picture house by noted architect Thomas Lamb, at a staggering cost of $5 million for that era.
+In April 1935, The French Casino at 1235 Washington Avenue was designed by architect Thomas Hunter Henderson and built as a supper and vaudeville club, featuring cabaret acts and showgirls.
+By 1937, the interior was converted to a motion picture house by adding 1,000 seats.
+It was re-designed by noted architect Thomas Lamb, at a staggering cost of $3 million for that era.
 Renamed the Cinema Casino Theatre, it was constructed entirely of native keystone.
 Upon entering the theatre, guests would see a sweeping staircase and etched decorative mirrors.
 The lobby had a Thonet mother-of pearl bar, with a giant chrome and glass chandelier surrounded by a large artistic mural and comfortable sofas for guests while waiting for the show to begin.
 Much of the 1,150 seat auditorium was decorated in reds with a Seminole Indian theme on both sides.

 During the 1950s and 60s, Miami Beach’s Jewish population grew to more than 140,000, up from just 16,000 before World War II.
 Yiddish culture grew in popularity in South Florida when South Beach suddenly became a refuge for Holocaust survivors and their disappearing language.
 Yiddish theatre was declining in other parts of the country, however Miami Beach had six operating Yiddish theatres.
 The Cinema Theatre would be Miami Beach’s longest running American Vaudeville Yiddish theatre and at the same time would show many double feature MGM classic movies.